oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 <vulnerabilities-property-remediations-category-tab-1>

 Some category values contradict certain product status groups.
-Therefore, such a combination MUST NOT exist in a vulnerability item for the same product.
+Therefore, such a combination SHALL NOT exist in a vulnerability item for the same product.
 This is independent from whether the product is referenced directly or indirectly through a product group.
 The following tables shows the allowed, discouraged and prohibited combinations: